Butuan: Languages

-Butuan today is dominated mainly by Cebuano speakers, due to the waves of migrations from Cebu and Bohol over the years, almost overrunning the indigenous Butuanon inhabitants who speak their eponymous language. and Filipino/Tagalog, the country's official languages, are used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions, with the latter, considered the national language is used as verbal communication channel among residents especially recent migrants from Luzon.
+Butuan today is dominated mainly by Cebuano speakers, due to the waves of migrations from Cebu and Bohol over the years, almost overrunning the indigenous Butuanon inhabitants who speak their eponymous language.
+Filipino/Tagalog, the country's official languages, are used primarily in communication for government publications, local newsprints, road signs, commercial signs and in doing official business transactions, with the latter, considered the national language is used as verbal communication channel among residents especially recent migrants from Luzon.

 Religion

 The dominant religion in the city is Roman Catholic Christianity with Saint Joseph is its patron saint.
 It is also the seat of the Diocese of Butuan, a suffragan of the Archdiocese of Cagayan de Oro.
 However, other Christian sectors are also present in Butuan such as Iglesia ni Cristo, Members Church of God International, United Methodist Church, Pentecostal Missionary Church of Christ (4th Watch), Jesus is Lord Church, Christ the Rock Church and the Church of Jesus Christ of Latter-day Saints.
 Being a city full of different cultures, such as Indians and Muslims, several religious groups have also opened their places of worship to the public, such as the Islamic mosques and the now-defunct Gurudwara Shri Guru Ram Das Ji Temple.